ajstensland/platypus/README.md

   - At the moment, all of Platypus's generated terrains are very similar.
 New smoothing algorithms could bring more diversity to Platypus's output.

 ## License
 This package is protected by the MIT license (license.txt).
 Basically, if you use my library, include my license with my code in your package.
 It gives me credit, and it gives you permissive access!
 (This summary is not legally binding whatsoever.
-For exact wording of the license, see licenst.txt.)
+For exact wording of the license, see license.txt.)